rephus/retrophies/README.md

 00f4 Song  (40 for star song) ???
 001d Is grounded ?
 (0 if grounded, 1 in air)
 075C  Level Text Modifier??
+-- 00F0 Music speed modifier (18 is normal, 8 is fast )

 ## Debug tips

 Add `C2` to the memory next to `0590` to generate an invisible coin in the screen.